BITSS/ACRE/02_structure_of_excercise.md

   - Jackknife the preferred estimate.
   - Use ML to select among covariates...

-##5 - [Optional] Propose Extensions
+## 5 - [Optional] Propose Extensions

-5 - [Optional] Propose extensions that can be carried out with these data/methods.
+Propose extensions that can be carried out with these data/methods.